 Each year, parents will receive three report cards, which will indicate student progress.
-The teacher and student will evaluate abilities on a regular basis through an ongoing portfolio.
+The teacher and student will evaluate abilities on a regular basis through ongoing benchmark assessments

 State Assessments will be given to students in grades 3, 4 & 5.
-Parents are mailed a computer printout of the results.
+Parents are mailed results via U. S. mail.
 These are state-wide tests that are required to be administered.